ooggesen/BA/readme.md

 The evalutation software is stored at ./Plotter/Plotter.py.
 All plots used in the thesis are stored at ./Plotter/plots/*.

  In the Pulseq measurements the repositories of Benjamin Menkuec (https://github.com/catkira?tab=repositories), with the commits listed in the table below were used.
- For general installation instructions refer to the github-wiki on Vlad Negnevitskys MaRCoS-Extras respository (https://github.com/vnegnev/marcos_extras/wiki).
+ For general installation instructions of the OCRA/MaRCoS system refer to the github-wiki on Vlad Negnevitskys MaRCoS-Extras respository (https://github.com/vnegnev/marcos_extras/wiki).

 |Repository           | Branch            | Commit                                  |
 |---------------------|-------------------|-----------------------------------------|